MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/xaml-cust-ctrl.md

 # XAML custom (templated) controls with [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt)

+> [!NOTE]
+> **Some information relates to pre-released product which may be substantially modified before it’s commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.**

+> [!IMPORTANT]
+> For essential concepts and terms that support your understanding of how to consume and author runtime classes with C++/WinRT, see [Consume APIs with C++/WinRT](consume-apis.md) and [Author APIs with C++/WinRT](author-apis.md).

 One of the most powerful features of the Universal Windows Platform (UWP) is the flexibility that the user-interface (UI) stack provides to create custom controls based on the XAML [Control](/uwp/api/windows.ui.xaml.controls.control) type.
 The XAML UI framework provides features such as [custom dependency properties](/windows/uwp/xaml-platform/custom-dependency-properties) and attached properties, and [control templates](/windows/uwp/design/controls-and-patterns/control-templates), which make it easy to create feature-rich and customizable controls.
 This topic walks you through the steps of creating a custom (templated) control with C++/WinRT.

 ## Create a Blank App (BgLabelControlApp)